How To Increase Your Take Home Pay

 1. Maximize Pre-Tax 401(k) Contributions

-A traditional 401(k) is the most powerful take-home pay tool available to most employees.
-Every dollar you contribute reduces your taxable income by one dollar — which reduces your federal income tax, your state income tax, and (in many plans) certain state-level taxes.
+A traditional 401(k) is the most powerful take-home pay tool available to most employees — and the most underused.
+Every dollar you contribute reduces your taxable income by exactly one dollar, cutting your federal income tax, your state income tax, and often certain other state-level levies.

 2026 Contribution Limits: